A whole pomegranate

 When you can go for the whole fruit versus a juice

 Juice does not always contain fibre.
-Some pomegranate juice products may identify fibres as an ingredient, but this is not the same type of fibre as whole fruit.
+Some pomegranate juice products may identify fibres as an ingredient, but this may not necessarilye the same type of fibre as in whole fruit.

 Many nutrients such as phytochemicals and antioxidants are lost during processing and frequently, sugar